Is Your Child Ready to be Baptized?

 If your child expresses interest in Baptism, your first question to them will want to center around why they wish to.

-- If your child explains that they made the decision to trust Jesus as their savior, be their “forever friend”, or be the leader of their lives and they want to go public with that decision, then they may be ready to take that step.
+- If your child explains that they made the decision to trust Jesus as their savior, be their “friend forever”, or be the leader of their lives and they want to go public with that decision, then they may be ready to take that step.
 Your child can sign up to be baptized at any of our Baptism services or Baptism Bash events.

 - If your child answers because some friends are, or a relative wants them to, or they think they might be old enough, it is probably best to wait.
 You can use this time to lovingly help your child understand what it means to follow Jesus and what Baptism is.